Formulas? There are none. There are only possible Strategies Part 2: Play is the Work of Children

-If we don't truly value what children do outside of what the adult tells them to do or invite them to do we don't really value their individuality, their ideas and stage of development.
+If we don't truly value what children do outside of what the adult tells them to do or invites them to do we don't really value their individuality, their ideas and stage of development.
 Many hold this view of children before school starts.
 We see babies start to crawl, make their first sounds and words, laugh at a game of peek a boo etc. all understanding this is playful exploration.
 When children enter school, which is younger and younger now, our expectations change to learning letters, numbers and coloring in the lines.
 When we value children's play and use it as the building blocks for further learning, both unusual and traditional (letters and numbers) it can offer a deeper more meaningful experience for them and us.
 These are the fundamentals of play based education.
 We do this by constantly reflecting on different learning strategies and avoiding formulas or repetitive curricula.

 Our three year old class are exploring gardens/gardening as well as fruits and vegetables.
 There are different ways the teachers can approach this.